 • RS2 (Resistant Granules) is in veggies and fruit including raw potatoes and green bananas (lost if the food is cooked)

 • RS3 (Retrograded) is created by preparing hot, cooked carbohydrates like potatoes, pasta, bread, or rice and then allowing them to cool.
 Allowing rice to cool before eating it results in absorption of 50% fewer calories compared to eating it hot.

-• RS4 (Chemically Modified) is created by food manufacturers who take regular starches, like wheat flour and treat or alter them to be more resistant.
+• RS4 (Chemically Modified) is created by food manufacturers who take regular starches, like wheat flour, and treat or alter them to be more resistant.

 The weight loss benefit from resistant starch occurs partly because it triggers hormones that make us feel fuller.
-People who ate resistant starch before a meal consume up to 300 calories less during the meal.
+People who eat resistant starch before a meal consume up to 300 calories less during the meal.
 Resistant starch also nudges the body to burn fat instead of carbohydrate for fuel while simultaneously shrinking the size of fat cells.
 In one study, people who got more than 5% of their daily carbohydrate intake from resistant starch (a total of 11-16 grams of resistant starch a day) increased the amount of fat that they burned by 20%.
-Mice fed resistant starch experience an increase in fat burned off up to 45% with most of it occurring in the belly.
+Mice fed resistant starch experience an increase in fat burn of up to 45% with most of it occurring in the belly.